-How China Is Breaking The Colonial Effects Of Western Lending -- Sott.net
+How China is breaking the colonial effects of Western lending -- Sott.net

 So we're really talking about, in order to move away from the dollar-NATO-sphere, we're not really talking about just one national currency or another.

-It's not going to be a question of the Chinese yen and the Russian ruble and other currencies replacing the dollar.
+It's not going to be a question of the Chinese yuan and the Russian ruble and other currencies replacing the dollar.
 It's a whole different economic system.

 That's the one thing that is not permitted in the mainstream media to discuss.
 They're still on the "There Is No Alternative" Margaret Thatcher slogan, instead of talking about: What is the alternative going to be?